emberjs/rfcs/text/0000-template-imports.md

 It would also be possible to import helpers in the same way.
 The implementation strategy is similar to the strategy for components.
 The `lookupHelper` hook on the Ember runtime resolver (which also takes template meta), would look up helper names in the module system rather than through the resolver.
 Class-based helpers would be instantiated similarly to components.

+### Helper or Component Ambiguity

+Unlike module unification, this RFC does not require that helpers are named `helper` in order to be used.
+As a result, any name that is imported in a template might be a helper or it might be a component.

+For the initial implementation, we will use the brand installed by the `helper` function in `@ember/component/helper` to disambiguate between helpers and components.
+This means that if `lookupHelper` is called by Glimmer, before returning the value found by the *Helper Implementation Strategy* above, `lookupHelper` will first do a brand check that verifies that the value it found is indeed a helper.
+If not, it will return `null`.
+Similarly, `lookupComponentDefinition` will return `null` if the value found is branded as a helper.

+> Note: In the longer-term, we will want to use static information (such as decorators or other syntactic patterns) to disambiguate between helpers and components during precompilation.
+Since we are not currently in a position to use the Bundle Compiler in Ember, we can defer identifying the exact static form for now.

 ### Module Unification Interaction

 ### Component or Helper Values in JavaScript

 ### `$components`